yhegazy/firstclev/README.md

  <p>At this point, the frontend directory requires a build and I haven't tested this part yet, so manually build it.
 Install packages if necessary.</p>
  <p><code>cd ~</code></p> to go back to the root directory.
  <p>Here we will create the appwrite directory, and we'll build a custom docker-compose.yml file.

- <p> Next, add this code to the docker-compose.override.yml file before the traefik section under services:</p>

 ```docker
  ...
  version: '3'